Why Everyone Is Googling for “Mosque which Serve Biryani for Iftar” in Bangladesh (A Satirical Look at a Ramadan Trend)

 Every Ramadan, Bangladesh witnesses a familiar spiritual rhythm: fasting during the day, prayers at the mosque, and iftar at sunset.
-But in recent years, something new has quietly entered the religious ecosystem—Google searches about where biryani is being served for iftar.
+But this year, something new has emerged as people searching about where biryani is being served for iftar in Google.

 Yes, alongside prayer times and moon sighting updates, many people now seem to be searching: